 The Accessibility Field is Changing

 For educational institutions planning for the next school year, accessibility practices for online video are one of the top concerns when creating an action plan, and many universities are beginning to develop Equally Effective Alternative Access Plans (EEAAP) to address this concern.
 While the prevalence of accessibility features in video content is growing, there are still many video platforms that do not have advanced accessibility features, and some with little to no accessibility features at all.
-In addition to this, the upsurge in online video content has made managing a high case load of captioning and audio description content difficult for large scale educational systems.
+In addition to this, the upsurge in online video content has made managing a high case load of closed captioning and audio description content difficult for large scale educational systems.